Muhao-Chen/muhao-chen.github.io/_pages/resources.md

 ### Clustered Tensegrity Structure Statics, Dynamics, and Control (CtsSdc)

-CTS can significantly reduce the number of actuators and sensors, offering scalable actuation energy, simplifying the assembly process, especially for soft robots and large-span deployable structures.
+Clustered Tensegrity Structure (CTS) can significantly reduce the number of actuators and sensors, offering scalable actuation energy, simplifying the assembly process, especially for soft robots and large-span deployable structures.
 CtsSdc allows one to conduct statics, dynamics, control, and clustering strategies for any clustered tensegrity structures.
 Some demos are shown below.

 ### Control Toolbox for Structures and Robotics (CtrlBox)